Emphasized Non-Target Speaker Knowledge in Knowledge Distillation for Automatic Speaker Verification: Introduction

-To validate the aforementioned assumptions, this paper initially shows an experiment illustrating the importance of non-target speakers in ASV.
-When the number of training utterances remains the same, we observe that a larger number of non-target speaker classes leads to better results.
+To validate the assumptions above, this paper initially shows an experiment illustrating the importance of non-target speakers in ASV.
+When the number of training utterances remains the same, we observe that an increasing number of non-target training speakers leads to better results.
 Based on this observation, we investigate the significance of non-target speakers in the conventional label-level KD for ASV models.
 Following Decoupled Knowledge Distillation (DKD) \cite{dkd}, we segregate the output classification probabilities of the teacher and student models into two distinct probabilities of target and non-target speakers.
 Subsequently, the probabilities of non-target speakers are emphasized during KD using a specific weight.
 We utilize the large-scale SSL model WavLM-TDNN \cite{wavlm} as our teacher model and employ three different network architectures: x-vector \cite{xvector}, ResNet34 \cite{resnet34}, and CAM++ \cite{campplus} as student models.
 Our experiments show that DKD with an emphasis on the non-target speakers' output probabilities, outperforms both embedding-level and conventional label-level KD methods across student models.